A SHORT HISTORY OF THE CZECH REPUBLIC

 In the sixth century a Slavic people entered what is now the Czech Republic.
-According to legend a man called Cech led them.
-However for centuries they were only a collection of tribes not a single, united people.
+According to legend, a man called Cech led them.
+However, for centuries, they were only a collection of tribes not a single, united people.

 However in the 9th century a people called the Moravians from the frontier of the Czech Republic and Slovakia created an empire in Central Europe.
-It was called the Great Moravian Empire and it included what is now the Czech Republic, Slovakia and parts of Germany and Poland.
+It was called the Great Moravian Empire and it included what is now the Czech Republic, Slovakia, and parts of Germany and Poland.
 German missionaries began to convert the people of the empire to Christianity.
 Then the ruler Ratislav (846-870) asked the Byzantine emperor to send missionaries.
 He sent St Methodius and St Cyril.

 Wenceslas inherited the throne of Bohemia (Czech Republic) in 921 when he was 14.
 When he came of age he tried to convert his people to Christianity.
-However people led by his brother Boleslav opposed him.
+However, people led by his brother Boleslav opposed him.
 In 929 Wenceslas was murdered.
-Afterwards he was canonized (declared a saint).
-Moreover the march of Christianity could not be stopped and soon all of Bohemia was converted.
+Afterward, he was canonized (declared a saint).
+Moreover, the march of Christianity could not be stopped and soon all of Bohemia was converted.
 The Moravian Empire reached a peak under Svatopluk (871-894).
 However, in 896 a fierce people from the east called Magyars invaded.
 They conquered Slovakia but the Czechs remained independent.